 In the O’Doherty et al., 2020 dataset, there is data collected from experiments on 46 different days, spanning almost 11 months, and collected from two different monkeys.
 Therefore, this dataset should be a good candidate to exercise the transfer learning concept.
 To do that, an arbitrary data file from one of the experiments will be selected, each algorithm will be trained solely from that data file, and then the decoding algorithms will be applied to all the test subsets in all the files and an evaluation made on prediction performance.

-Now that the idea of training and transfer learning were introduced, the next step is to highlight in detail the different decoding algorithms that will be put to the test to determine their robustness to non-optimal/degraded datasets and limited training.

 Decoding Algorithms